Table of Contents

 - Metal active gas

-How MIG welding works?
+How does MIG welding work?

+The result?
 The gas will protect your area from atmospheric gases like oxygen and nitrogen, which can cause some major problems.
 Have a look at the advantages and disadvantages of MIG welding.

 Advantages of MIG welding